ncagle/DNS-over-HTTPS/HSTS.md

 ## `curl_easy_setopt()` options:

- - `CURLOPT_HSTS` - enable HSTS for this easy handle
+ - `CURLOPT_HSTS_CTRL` - enable HSTS for this easy handle
  - `CURLOPT_HSTS_PRELOAD` - provide a set of preloaded HSTS host names
- - `CURLOPT_HSTS_FILE` - specify file name where to store the HSTS cache on close (and possibly read from at startup)
+ - `CURLOPT_HSTS` - specify file name where to store the HSTS cache on close (and possibly read from at startup)
  - Future: consider ability to save to something else than a file

 ## curl cmdline options